Electrical Work Pricing Guide

 |Install Fluorescent Light Fixture||$200 – $350|

 |Install New Wiring For Overhead Light||$600 – $1,200|

 |Replace Broken Light Fixture||$75 – $200|

-If you don’t have enough power coming into the home, you’ll have to get the local electric company to upgrade your service, and you’ll also have to hire a licensed electrician to calculate the new service panel you need and install it.
-An electrician will know the best way to run circuits to your new fixtures, appliances, and outlets while ensuring it’s up to National Electrical Code (NEC) requirements.
+Hire a licensed electrician to calculate the service panel amperage required.
+An electrician runs circuits to your new fixtures, appliances, and outlets while ensuring it’s up to National Electrical Code (NEC) requirements.

 With older homes, the electrical service usually has 60-amp panels that are underrated.
 Most homes require at least 100 amps with newer homes needing 200 amps or more.
 Proper amps ensure you won’t be tripping circuit breakers or overloading outlets.
 You can find out the amperage in your home in the following ways: